We received a Recognition Award from MA Attorney General Andrea Joy Campbell for our many years of public service

 The Mayor’s Office of Consumer Information (“MOCI”) is a Local Consumer Program (LCP) funded by and working in cooperation with the Massachusetts Office of the Attorney General to help consumers resolve complaints who otherwise have to seek legal recourse through the court system.
 It serves residents of the City of Springfield and its surrounding cities and towns throughout Hampden County, as well as parts of Worcester County.
 The MOCI cannot guarantee the outcome of a complaint but ensures that it will, with the cooperation of both parties, aim to effectively provide consumer advocacy assistance in hopes of reaching an amicable resolution.

-Since 2000 MOCI has handled tens of thousands of complaints, advocated for consumers, and successfully recovered over $14 million dollars for them in the form of a refund or credit.
+Since 2000 MOCI has handled tens of thousands of complaints, advocated for consumers, and successfully recovered over millions of dollars for them in the form of a refund or credit.
 It has held hundreds of community outreach events throughout its serving community.

 The MOCI's services are provided throughout Hampden County, and the following Worcester County cities and towns*: Brookfield, Charlton, Dudley, East Brookfield, Holland, North Brookfield, Oxford, Southbridge, Spencer, Sturbridge, Tolland, Wales, Warren, Webster, and West Brookfield.